Ibiza Food and Drink

 • Borrida de Rajada (freshly caught skate baked with almonds).

-• Flaó (cream tart made with fresh cheese, eggs and mint).
+• Flaó (cream tart made with fresh sheep or goat cottage cheese, eggs and mint).

-• Ensaïmadas (croissants filled with cream, chocolate, sweet pumpkin or simply dusted with icing sugar).
+• Ensaïmadas (pastry filled with cream, chocolate, sweet pumpkin or simply dusted with icing sugar).

 Things to know